 Criteria - Prioritization of Scenarios Express Bus Research Forest Express Bus Sawdust Express Bus Sterling Ridge Fiscal The capital costs improvement to the existing park and ride site would be in the order of \$300k.
 The capital costs improvement to the existing park and ride site would be in the order of \$1.3m.
 The capital costs improvement to the existing park and ride site would be in the order of \$390k.
-The operating costs associated The operating costs associated The operating costs associated with the expansion of the service with the expansion of the service with the expansion of the service would be \$565K. would be \$325K. would be \$270K.
+The operating costs associated with the expansion of the service would be \$565K.
+The operating costs associated with the expansion of the service would be \$325K.
+The operating costs associated with the expansion of the service would be \$270K.
 Ridership targets would focus on Ridership targets would focus on Ridership targets would focus on covering the operating costs based covering the operating costs based covering the operating costs based upon a fare of \$12.00. upon a fare of \$12.00. upon a fare of \$12.00.
 The capital improvements could be The capital improvements could be The capital improvements could be undertaken as funding became undertaken as funding became undertaken as funding became available. available. available.
 Mobility The revised service would provide The revised service would provide The revised service would provide new connections to Midtown and new connections to Midtown and new connections to Midtown Uptown/Galleria providing new Uptown/Galleria providing new providing new mobility choice for